Antigua and Barbuda at the 2018 Commonwealth Games

-Antigua and Barbuda competed at the 2018 Commonwealth Games in the Gold Coast, Australia from April 4 to April 15, 2018.
+Antigua and Barbuda competed at the 2018 Commonwealth Games in the Gold Coast, Australia from 4 to 15 April 2018.
 It was Antigua and Barbua's 10th appearance at the Commonwealth Games.

 Competitors

 The following is the list of number of competitors that participated at the Games per sport/discipline.

 Athletics

 Antigua and Barbuda participated with 7 athletes (5 men and 2 women).